Shubham21012001/Linked_List/README.md

 This repository contains C++ code for performing insertion , deletion and other operations on various types of linked list.
-The code is designed to demostrate the fundamental operations of the linked list data structures.
+The codes are designed to demostrate the fundamental operations of the linked list data structures.